GMT 0

 Winger is a difficult position to play in football

-Wingers are often the most versatile players in the squad, required to use technique and trickery to get past defenders and create scoring opportunities.
-Each match becomes an individual confrontation as they try to overcome their opponents.
+Wingers are often the most versatile players in the squad, as they are required to use technique and trickery to get past defenders and create scoring opportunities.
+Each match becomes an individual confrontation as wingers try to overcome their opponents.

-However, success is not always possible, so the winger must have patience and perseverance even when faced with difficulties.
-Their role has become more challenging in recent years as wingers contribute more to scoring and creating goals for the team.
-Playing in this position requires flexibility and leaves no room for rest.
+However, success is not always guaranteed, so wingers must have patience and perseverance, even when faced with difficulties.
+Their role has become more challenging in recent years, as playing as a winger is often considered the hardest position in soccer.
+Wingers are now required to contribute more to scoring and creating goals for the team, which adds to the difficulty of this already demanding role.
+Playing in this position requires flexibility and leaves little room for rest.

 6. Midfielder

-The central defender, also known as the “last wall”, plays an important role in the defensive line.
+The central defender position, also known as the ‘last wall’, plays an important role in the defensive line.
 They operate as a duo or trio, ensuring the safety of the central area and blocking any threats from the opponent.
-The personality of midfielders is often strong, serious and never gives up.
+The personality of midfielders is often characterized by strength, seriousness, and a never-give-up attitude.

 The central defender plays an important role in the defensive line